 Each model generally includes core elements like:

-• the channel through which it’s delivered (such as speech, text, or digital media)
+- The channel through which the message is delivered (such as speech, text, or digital media)

-• feedback, which allows the sender to know if their message has been understood
+- Feedback, which allows the sender to know if the receiver has understood the message

 Another crucial aspect is noise—anything that distorts or interferes with the communication process, from literal background noise to emotional or psychological barriers.